sonalsannigrahi/Archers-Final/LogBook.md

 Saba Tavdgiridze and Nicolas Lopes - finished rectangle class( except collisions ) which has to be integrated with graphics team.

+Jiwon Park - Worked with Sonal to implement the rotation of the bow with the mouse click.
+Implemented the speared opponents.